DSIN-INSA-Strasbourg/Hermes-doc/content/5. Development/plugins/clients/_index.md

 - `objkey` : the primary key of the object affected by the event

-- `eventattrs` : a dictionnary containing the new object's attributes.
+- `eventattrs` : a dictionnary containing the new object attributes.
 Its content depends upon the event type :
-  - `added` / `recycled` events : contains all object's attributes names as key, and their respective values as value
+  - `added` / `recycled` events : contains all object attributes names as key, and their respective values as value
   - `modified` event : always contains three keys :
     - `added` : attributes that were previously unset, but now have a value.
-Attribute's names as key, and their respective values as value
+Attribute names as key, and their respective values as value
     - `modified` : attributes that were previously set, but whose value has changed.
-Attribute's names as key, and their respective new values as value.
+Attribute names as key, and their respective new values as value.
     - `removed` : attributes that were previously set, but now doesn't have a value anymore.
-Attribute's names as key, and `None` as value
+Attribute names as key, and `None` as value
   - `trashed` / `removed` events : always an empty dict `{}`

 - `newobj` : a `DataObject` instance containing all the updated values of the object affected by the event (*see [DataObject instances](#dataobject-instances) below*)